mq-devops/static-nginx-deployment-template/readme.md

 ## How It Works

 1. **Source Code Retrieval:** The workflow fetches static content from the specified repository and reference (tag or branch).
-If a `SOURCE_ACCESS_TOKEN` is provided, it accesses private repositories; otherwise, it fetches from public repositories.
+If a `SOURCE_DEPLOYMENT_KEY` is provided, it accesses private repositories; otherwise, it fetches from public repositories.

 2. **Directory Management:** It copies the specified source directory containing the static content to the build context.